The new PSD2 directive is a fundamental piece of payment legislation in Europe.

 PSD2 directive: What is the new timeline?

-On 13 March 2018, the European Parliament and the European Council have approved them, opening an 18-month delay for their actual implementation that should have happened before 14 September 2019.
+On 13 March 2018, the European Parliament and the European Council approved them, opening an 18-month delay for their actual implementation that should have happened before 14 September 2019.

 This date was the "final deadline" for all companies within the EU to comply with PSD2's Regulatory Technical Standard (RTS) related to the directive (EU) 2015/2366.